jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 I want to add a :ref:`condition<if statements>` for a daily limit on how much can be taken from the account.
 The inputs for the ATM will then be

 * is the PIN correct?
-* is the amount I want smaller or bigger than what is in the account?
+* is the cash I want smaller or bigger than what is in the account?
 * will the withdrawal put the account above or below the daily limit for withdrawals?

-The :ref:`truth table` for if the :green:`right PIN` is entered and there is :green:`enough cash` in the account, is
+The :ref:`truth table` for if the :green:`right PIN` is entered AND there is :green:`enough cash` in the account, is

 ==================  ======================= ======================  ==================
-PIN                 money                   daily limit             withdrawal
+PIN                 cash                   daily limit             withdrawal
 ==================  ======================= ======================  ==================
 :green:`right PIN`  :green:`enough cash`   :green:`above limit`    :red:`DENIED`
 :green:`right PIN`  :green:`enough cash`   :red:`NOT above limit`  :green:`CASH`